advwacloud/WISE-PaaS-Notification-User-Guide/functions/notify.md

 ### API

-Please refer API Document on Notification Portal.
+Please refer the API Document on Notification Portal.

 ### MQTT